The environment and the culture of a workplace often set the tone of the company’s output.

 Obviously, a procedure must be set in place to make sure that goals are achieved but that should never be done at the cost of your employees.
 But bending a rule or two sometimes will not do as much harm to you as having sad and undervalued employees would do.

 As a manager, value your employees.
 Know that your company would be nothing without them and don’t be too hard on them.
 Make the environment a flexible one where they feel valued and relaxed to work.
 As an employee, know your place and fight for yourself and make sure that you are valued for the work you do.

-As a boss, try to look at your workers as human beings, not machines, connect with them from time to time to develop long-lasting relationships.
+As a boss, try to look at your workers as human beings, not machines and connect with them from time to time to develop long-lasting relationships.

 6. No Chance To Speak Up

 You would often see that there is a small meeting after a big meeting.
 That is where people are really talking.
-This toxic culture of not letting people talk about how they feel about certain policies and plans are clear red flags.
+This toxic culture of not letting people talk about how they feel about certain policies and plans is a clear red flag.